-- (3) Points deleted to create a line section. - Sections between points converted to lines.
-(2) - 3) Select the points for converting from curve to line or from line to curve. - 4) Click on Convert to Curve on the Edit Points toolbar.
+- 1) Convert the object to a curve or a polygon. - 2) Switch the object into editing points mode and open the Edit Points toolbar. - 3) Select the points for converting from curve to line or from line to curve. - 4) Click on Convert to Curve on the Edit Points toolbar.
 Between the selected points, a curve is converted into a line or a line is converted into a curve. - 5) Delete a point on the converted line to create a straight line.